Americana Gallery Highlights

 Aubrey & Adeline Bebee

 In 1987 Aubrey and Adeline Bebee donated their extensive collection of US paper currency to the ANA.
 During the previous half-century, Aubrey Bebee – collector, dealer and ANA life member 110 – along with his wife, Adeline, assembled a world-class collection of coins, paper money and numismatic books.
 Among their many accolades, the Bebees received the Farran Zerbe Memorial Award in 1988 and the ANA Lifetime Achievement Award in 1992.
 In 1996, Aubrey was inducted into the ANA Numismatic Hall of Fame.
-Check back soon for the virtual exhibit.
+Choose a case below to begin exploring the exhibit.

 The Markoff Presidential Collection

 In 1979 Elliot Markoff donated his custom-made numismatic collection of American presidential history.
 Markoff, who immigrated to the United States from Poland, enthusiastically studied American history and collected American coins.
 Eventually, he decided to create an exhibit using coinage to honor America’s presidents.
 Each snapshot of history features a portrait from the Bureau of Engraving and Printing, an autograph, and coins from the years of birth, inauguration(s) and death.
 An exciting means to view numismatic history, the included coins, often rare, are placed within their historical context and illustrate the period during which the presidents lived.
-Check back soon for the virtual exhibit.
+Choose a case below to begin exploring the exhibit.

 Classic Commemorative Coins